 7News cameras were there after investigators cordoned off the neighborhood to comb the area for clues.

-Neighbors who spoke with 7News said they were searching for answers after seeing the frenzy of police activity in their otherwise quiet neighborhood.
+Neighbors told 7News that seeing the frenzy of police activity in their otherwise quiet neighborhood left them searching for answers.

-“Everything’s pretty safe, everything’s pretty quiet, but obviously, when we were coming back from work and we see a bunch of police cars, it’s alarming,” said neighbor Girogos Kollilekas.
+“Everything’s pretty safe, everything’s pretty quiet, but obviously, when we were coming back from work and we see a bunch of police cars, it’s alarming,” said neighbor Giorgos Kollilekas.

-Investigators say this wasn’t the first time they’ve been called out to the home where the shooting occurred.
+Investigators said this wasn’t the first time they’ve been called out to the home where the shooting occurred.

 “Unfortunately, we have responded to this residence in the past due to mental health type of calls, so we want to let the community to know this was an isolated incident,” said Colome.